marcojakob/code.makery.ch/collections/library/html-css-en-part1.md

 </p>
 </div>

-With these basic HTML elements we are well prepared to bring our website to a new level.
-First, let's add an image so that the home page of our portfolio looks a bit more interesting.
+With these basic HTML elements you are well prepared to bring your website to a new level.
+First, let's add an image so that the home page of your portfolio looks a bit more interesting.

 ## Inserting an Image